Self sabotage is a very real struggle

 A lack of self belief can result from any number of things.
 One of the common causes is from focusing on all the things you don’t know or can’t yet do.
 Instead of focusing on what you can’t do, acknowledge what you can do and what you’re good at.
 This will help to build your confidence and give you the courage to try more.
 Never forget all the things you’ve learnt already throughout your life.
 Never underestimate your ability to learn new things at any time.

 You can change, as long as there’s a good reason.
 But you’re not really clear yet on what that reason is.

 Try this >> Focus on your why

 When the why becomes clear, the how becomes easy.
 If you have clarity around your purpose and your goals, it becomes much easier to do what’s required.
 When you know why you’re doing something, it seems easier and more reasonable to get uncomfortable and try new things.

 You’re uncomfortable changing because it’s scary, difficult and full of the unknown, but it’s a vital part of the process in moving forward.

 Getting out of your comfort zone is something that needs to be practiced.
 It’s not natural to put yourself in uncomfortable situations.
 Your instinct is to stay safe, stick with what’s familiar and avoid unknown situations to protect yourself from danger and harm.

 Getting uncomfortable is a skill which can be learnt.
-Elite performers in sport, in business, in fact in any area are extremely good at taking themselves out of their comfort zone and being ok with that.
+Elite performers in sport, business, in fact any area are extremely good at taking themselves out of their comfort zone and being ok with that.
 In fact they thrive on the feeling of being uncomfortable.
 When you practice being uncomfortable, you can condition yourself to realise it’s not that bad.
 In, time, you can actually start to learn to enjoy the challenge and appreciate the opportunities it presents.

 5. You’re stuck in your comfort zone